stormrose-va/FlyWithPython/README.md

 * **Python 3 Compatibility:** The latest published legacy Python interface only works with a quite dated version of the Python 2.7 branch.
 FlyWithPython is designed to bring the latest Python 3 to X-Plane.
-* **Improved Encapsulation:** With the legacy interface, all scripts used the same runtime environment, sometimes creating conflicts for third-party dependencies.
-FlyWithPython offers the ability to use dedicated virtual environments for each script, resolving this problem.
+* **Improved Encapsulation:** The legacy interface relied on a system-wide installed Python interpreter, sometimes creating conflicts with third-party dependencies or simply version mayhem.
+FlyWithPython bundles a dedicated Python interpreter to avoid such problems.

 ## FAQ